Find Trade Colleges

 • Operating Room Surgical Technologist

-In 2016, there was an estimated number of 107,700 jobs in the United States for Surgical Technologist.
+There were about 107,700 jobs for Surgical Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Surgical Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 10,000 job openings in this field each year.
+There will be an estimated 10,000 positions for Surgical Technologist per year.

 undefined